desktop/desktop/.github/pull_request_template.md

 <!--

-If this is related to a feature, bugfix or improvement, we'd love your help to summarize thes change to assist with drafting the release notes when this pull request is merged.
+If this is related to a feature, bugfix or improvement, we'd love your help to summarize these changes to assist with drafting the release notes when this pull request is merged.

 You can leave this blank if you're not sure.

-If you don't believe this needs to be mentioned in the release notes, write "no-notes".
+If you don't believe this PR needs to be mentioned in the release notes, write "Notes: no-notes".

 Some examples of changelog entries from earlier releases: